Pierre Walters

 Pierre Walters (born March 25, 1986) is an American former professional football defensive end and mixed martial artist.
-Previously, he was a linebacker for the Kansas City Chiefs of the National Football League.
+Previously, he was a linebacker for the Kansas City Chiefs of the National Football League (NFL).
 He was signed by the Chiefs as an undrafted free agent in 2009.
 In 2012, he played for the Spokane Shock and Chicago Rush of the Arena Football League.
-He played college football at Eastern Illinois.
+He played college football for the Eastern Illinois Panthers.

 Pierre was the Total Fight Challenge light heavyweight (205 lbs) champion, winning the belt with a three-round unanimous decision victory over Ramiro Marquez on February 12, 2016.